emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Run in a VM or on bare metal

 EMQX Enterprise can be deployed directly to bare metal servers or virtual machines.
-A minimum of 2 cores and 4GB RAM can run the EMQX Enterprise.
+A minimum of 2 cores and 4GB RAM can run an EMQX Enterprise installation.

 EMQX has prebuilt packages downloadable for Enterprise Linux(RedHat, CentOS, Rockylinux) as well as Debian, Ubuntu, and MacOS.